nicolabs/nicobot/README.md

 The following command will :

-- Send the message "Do you like me" to +34987654321 on Signal
+1. Send the message "Do you like me" to +34987654321 on Signal
-- Wait for a maximum of 3 messages in answer and return
+2. Wait for a maximum of 3 messages in answer and return
-- Or return immediately if one message matches one of the given patterns labeled 'yes', 'no' or 'cancel'
+3. Or return immediately if a message matches one of the given patterns labeled 'yes', 'no' or 'cancel'

     askbot -m "Do you like me ?" -p yes '(?i)\b(yes|ok)\b' -p no '(?i)\bno\b' -p cancel '(?i)\b(cancel|abort)\b' --max-count 3 -b signal -U '+33123456789' --recipient '+34987654321'

 If the user *+34987654321* would reply :

  > I don't know
  > Ok then : NO !

  Then the output would be :